WendyOira/CARREFOUR-ANALYSIS-IN-R/README.md

 ## *The context*

-Kira Plastinina is a Russian brand that is sold through a defunct chain of retail stores in Russia, Ukraine, Kazakhstan, Belarus, China, Philippines, and Armenia.
-The brand’s Sales and Marketing team would like to understand their customer’s behavior from data that they have collected over the past year.
-More specifically, they would like to learn the characteristics of customer groups.
+Carrefour  is a French multinational retail corporation headquartered in Massy, France.
+The eighth-largest retailer in the world by revenue, it operates a chain of hypermarkets, groceries stores and convenience stores, which as of January 2021, comprises its 12,225 stores in over 30 countries including Kenya.

 ## *Concepts displayed in this repository*